In This Article

-For years I've heard my co-workers rave about certain cult-favorite retinol products: Shani Darden's Resurface Retinol Reform ($95) is a favorite of our wellness editor, Victoria, Peter Thomas Roth's Professional 3% Retinoid Plus ($82) is beloved by our editorial director, Faith, and The Ordinary's Granactive Retinoid 5% in Squalane ($17) is huge for our readers.
+For years people at the Byrdie offices have raved about certain cult-favorite retinol products: Shani Darden's Resurface Retinol Reform ($95) is a favorite of our wellness editor, Victoria, Peter Thomas Roth's Professional 3% Retinoid Plus ($82) is beloved by our editorial director, Faith, and The Ordinary's Granactive Retinoid 5% in Squalane ($14) is hugely popular amongst our readers.

 What is Retinol?

 First things first, let's go over the definition of retinol.
+Most simply, retinol is a modified form of vitamin A that boosts collagen production when spread on skin.
 "When applied, retinol converts slowly within the skin to retinoic acid.
 It then binds to the receptors and activates the cell maturation process in the skin.
 This means it's delivered into the skin slowly, over a period of hours, instead of all at once upon application," explains Rouleau.

 Benefits of Retinol for Skin